Options within Co-op

 - research or creative practice

-- career-related travel (temporarily suspended due to coronavirus)
+- career-related travel (subject to coronavirus-related travel guidelines)

-- international experience (temporarily suspended due to coronavirus)
+- international experience (subject to coronavirus-related travel guidelines)

 - open source software or web application development